DIG-Beihang/EIR-MAPPO/README.md

 This repository is the official implementation of the paper accepted by ICLR 2024: Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game.
 It contains the implementation of the EIR-MAPPO defense method, along with several Multi-Agent Reinforcement Learning (MARL) environments used for evaluating our results, such as Toy, LBF, and SMAC.

+This repository is based on [PKU-MARL/HARL](https://github.com/PKU-MARL/HARL).

 ## How to Run This Code

+### Environment Setup

+The process of environment setup is the same as in [PKU-MARL/HARL](https://github.com/PKU-MARL/HARL).
+For details, please refer to the README file in that repository.

 ### Choose the Training algorithm and Environment